 Monmouth is a somewhat small city located in the state of Oregon.
-With a population of 10,032 people and two constituent neighborhoods, Monmouth is the 52nd largest community in Oregon.
+With a population of 11,110 people and three constituent neighborhoods, Monmouth is the 47th largest community in Oregon.

-Unlike some cities, Monmouth isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Monmouth are a mix of both white- and blue-collar jobs.
-Overall, Monmouth is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Monmouth who work in office and administrative support (16.12%), sales jobs (15.83%), and personal care services (10.48%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Monmouth is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Monmouth is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Monmouth who work in office and administrative support (16.11%), food service (9.08%), and sales jobs (8.35%).

 Also of interest is that Monmouth has more people living here who work in computers and math than 95% of the places in the US.